 So as a technology director, I am thinking about professional development and what is the best type of professional development for my staff.
 I believe that very specific professional development is better than general professional development.
 For example, I would prefer our 4th grade teachers to attend training specific to the task of technology teaching the 4th grade instead of a general non-specific training.

 David Warlick is a guy I pay attention to.
 I don't quite agree with everything he says, but attending his session cultivating a personal learning network really helped to reinforce my thinking about good professional development.
 He spoke mostly about how hyperconnectedness makes learning easier (you cant help but learn when you are connected to people - I like that) - I add this to my list of "things that are actually different with technology".
 Teachers can connect and learn from a community of people in ways previously unimaginable.
 The Personal Learning Network isn't about people who are close to you geographically, but of a common mind (or common question).

 The point?
 A personal learning network makes a lot of sense to me.
 Any time spent working on the facilitation of a personal learning network is time well spent.

-  Published on Saturday, March 26, 2011 (about 6 years, 2 days, and 16 hours ago).
+Published on Saturday, March 26, 2011 (6 years, one month, and 4 days ago).
 Posted in: Educational Tech Design Support